Updated: Jun 5

 Achieving the perfect focus

-If you're unsure about how to use it, you can read our tutorial post or watch our video about How to Focus using a Bahtinov mask.
+If you're unsure how to use it, you can read our tutorial post or watch our video about How to Focus using a Bahtinov mask.

 Collimating in seconds

 If your telescope is a Newtonian reflector, save yourself the trouble and buy a laser collimator.
 Just like we showed you in our How To Collimate in 90 seconds tutorial post and video, this little gadget will allow you to collimate your mirrors in seconds.
 This is the one we use and we love it!

 We believe in learning how to polar align the old-fashioned way if you want a true astrophotographer's experience.
 Even if you can afford a polar aligning tool, try it the manual way first before committing to one.
 It might take a little effort to learn but your passion will drive you.
 And, once you know how to do it you'll keep that knowledge forever.

 However, we admit that overcoming the learning curve keeps interested individuals in the hobby longer, so we recommend the QHY Polemaster; an accessory that attaches to your mount's polar scope and connects to your laptop.
 It will help make your polar alignment perfect prior to imaging.
 We will post a review of this product soon!

 Light Pollution Filters